terra-money/docs/docs/validator/README.md

 Validators and their delegators earn the following fees:

-- **Compute fees**: To prevent spamming, validators may set minimum gas fees for transactions to be included in their mempool.
-At the end of every block, the compute fees are disbursed to the participating validators proportional to their stake.
+- **Compute fees**: To prevent spamming, validators set minimum gas fees for transactions included in their mempool.
+Fees are then disbursed proportional to a validator's stake at the end of every block.

 - **Stability fees**: To stabilize the value of Luna, the protocol charges a small percentage transaction fee ranging from 0.1% to 1% on every Terra transaction, capped at 1 TerraSDR.
-This TerraSDR is paid in any Terra currency, and is disbursed proportional to a validator's stake at the end of every block.
+Fees are then disbursed proportional to a validator's stake at the end of every block.

 - **Swap fees**: A small spread is charged on atomic swap transactions between Luna and any Terra currency, which is then used to reward validators that faithfully report oracle exchange rates.